primalbrassband/intro_CS/README.md

 introCS_guessing_game_WR.py is the final project from intro CS during my spring semester of 2025, I modified and enhanced the basic project as I came up with new ideas.
 The basic project was simply to guess from a static set of numbers, I decided it would be a better game if it gave hints after getting some questions wrong.
 I also liked the idea of random number generating - as an option.
 Aditionally when you successfully identify the number it will print how many incorrect guesses the player made.

+chapter4_math.py is an early project from intro CS during my spring semester 2025.
+This displays a robust slope line formula.
+I tend to focus a lot of my programs on graphing and modeling methods.